 Energized Infrastructure

-Doreen Harris, president and CEO of the New York State Energy Research Development Authority (NYSERDA), noted major programs underway to develop billions of dollars of new clean energy infrastructure and expanded transmission capacity to meet state climate law mandates and increased electrical power demand.
+Doreen Harris, president and CEO of the New York State Energy Research Development Authority (NYSERDA), noted major programs underway to develop billions of dollars of new clean energy infrastructure and expanded transmission to meet state climate law mandates and increased electrical power demand.
 The state law sets a target for 70% renewables by 2030, and a 100% zero-emission power grid by 2040.

-Harris said by 2050, state peak demand will increase by up to 80%.
-“We need a grid that is not only expanded, but more flexible and better able to respond to peaks and valleys,” she said.
+By 2050, state peak demand will increase by up to 80%, state agencies estimate.
+“We need a grid that is not only expanded but more flexible and better able to respond to peaks and valleys,” she said.
+“We are integrally involved in the investments being made in overall infrastructure.
+Intersections between our agencies are ever more present because … we're looking at every sector of our economy.”

 Transmission infrastructure is expanding across New York state to accelerate clean energy sources.
 Efforts include the 340-mile Champlain-Hudson Power Express line from Canada to New York City (not pictured), a privately funded and underground high-voltage line just underway.